Eduardo Coudet

 Eduardo Germán Coudet (born 12 September 1974), nicknamed El Chacho, is an Argentine professional football manager and former player.
-He is the current head coach of La Liga club Alavés.

-Coudet played mainly as a right midfielder, representing the likes of Rosario Central and River Plate.
-He also had spells in Spain, Mexico and the United States.
+Over the course of his 18-year career as a professional footballer, Coudet represented ten different clubs across four countries.
+His legacy is most closely associated with Rosario Central and River Plate, where he won five league titles.

 Having begun managing with Rosario, he won the 2018–19 Argentine Primera División for Racing Club.
 He also worked in the top leagues of Mexico, Brazil, and Spain, winning the Campeonato Mineiro for Atlético Mineiro in 2023.